Arizona Divorce Laws Alimony | Arizona Spousal Maintenance Laws

 The third factor, applies to what has been termed compensatory spousal maintenance and may justify an award of spousal maintenance to a spouse who is able to support themselves, but contributed to the other spouse’s education such that it increased that other spouse’s income.

-It is unlikely an award of spousal maintenance would be granted on this factor if the community benefited by the additional education for a great length of time and more likely if the community did not benefit from that additional education because the divorce was filed shortly after he or she completed that education.
+It is unlikely an award of alimony in Arizona would be granted on this factor if the community benefited by the additional education for a great length of time and more likely if the community did not benefit from that additional education because the divorce was filed shortly after he or she completed that education.

 The last factor is fairly self explanatory and typically occurs when people reach their mid to late fifties or above, were in a long term marriage, and had little to no work experience or skills.

-Duration and Amount of Alimony or Spousal Maintenance in Arizona
+Duration and Amount of Alimony in an Arizona Divorce

-Once the court determines a spouse meets one of the four requirements set forth above, the court will consider the thirteen factors set forth in the Arizona alimony statute including the following:
+Once the court determines a spouse meets one of the four spousal maintenance laws requirements set forth above, the court will consider the thirteen factors set forth in the Arizona alimony statute including the following:

 - The standard of living established during the marriage;